garbados/couchdb/share/doc/src/configuring.rst

 Socket Options Configuration Setting
 ====================================

-The socket options for the listening socket in CouchDB can now be set within the CouchDB configuration file.
+The socket options for the listening socket in Cloudant can now be set within the Cloudant configuration file.
 The setting should be added to the ``[httpd]`` section of the file using the option name ``socket_options``.
 The specification is as a list of tuples.
 For
 example: